-Mitigation Measure Title Description No work will occur in the aforementioned work areas during or 24 hours following a rain event.
+Mitigation Measure Title Sure Description No work will occur in the aforementioned work areas during or 24 hours following a rain event.
 Following a rain event, no work will proceed until a qualified biologist has inspected the work areas and verified that there are no California red-legged frogs present.
-A rain event is to be considered precipitation of at least one-quarter inch within a 24-hour period. • Activities within suitable upland/dispersal habitat will occur during daylight hours (from 30 minutes before sunrise to 30 minutes after sunset).
-Except when necessary for driver or pedestrian safety during egress, artificial lighting at a worksite will be prohibited during the hours of darkness when working in suitable California red-legged frog upland/dispersal habitat. • If work in suitable California-red legged frog dispersal habitat occurs during the rainy season, generally October 15 to March 31, and lasts for more than 1 day, exclusion fencing will be installed around the work area.
-Fencing will remain within the Project Area at any location and allow enough room for the movement of equipment and personnel.
-The fencing will be installed to a depth of 6 inches and be at least 36 inches above grade.
-The contractor will avoid placing fencing on top of ground squirrel burrows.
-A qualified biologist will inspect the fencing daily for the presence of California-red legged frogs.
-MM Bio-8: Foothill Yellow-legged Frog All investigations will be sited outside of foothill yellow-legged frog habitat (i.e., intermittent or perennial streams with moderate gradient and rocky substrates).
-If work occurs within 300 feet of suitable aquatic habitat, a qualified biological monitor will conduct a pre-activity survey immediately prior to work crews entering the work area and will remain onsite for the duration of the activities within 300 feet of suitable aquatic habitat.
-If a frog is observed in a work area, it will be allowed to move out of the work area on its own.
-Any observed foothill yellow-legged frogs will be reported to CDFW within 24 hours.
-MM Bio-9: Nesting Birds The following measures will be implemented to avoid and minimize impacts on nesting birds, including special-status birds, as well as species not specifically protected by the Migratory Bird Treaty Act, during investigations: • A qualified wildlife biologist with experience with nesting birds will conduct nesting surveys before the start of investigation activities during the breeding season (February 1-August 31).
+A rain event is to be considered precipitation of at least one-quarter inch within a 24-hour period.
+Activities within suitable upland/dispersal habitat will occur during daylight hours (from 30 minutes before sunrise to 30 minutes after sunset).
+Except when necessary for driver or pedestrian safety during egress, artificial lighting at a worksite will be prohibited during the hours of darkness when working in suitable California red-legged frog upland/dispersal habitat.
+If work in suitable California-red legged frog dispersal habitat occurs during the rainy season, generally Oct and lasts for more than 1 day, exclusion fencing will be installed around the work area.
+Fencing will remain at any location and allow enough room for the movement of equipment and personnel.
+The fencing will be 6 inches and be at least 36 inches above grade.
+The contractor will avoid placing fencing on top of ground sequalified biologist will inspect the fencing daily for the presence of California-red legged frogs.
+MM Bio-8: Foothill Yellow-legged Frog 7-1-00-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1 MM Bio-9: Nesting Birds The following measures will be implemented to avoid and minimize impacts on nesting birds, including special-status birds, as well as species not specifically protected by the Migratory Bird Treaty Act, during investigations: • A qualified wildlife biologist with experience with nesting birds will conduct nesting surveys before the start of investigation activities during the breeding season (February 1-August 31).
 A minimum of two separate surveys will be conducted within 14 days prior to the initiation of work, with the last survey within 24 hours prior to work beginning in a given work area.
 Surveys will include a search of all suitable nesting habitat in the work area.
 In addition, where accessible, a 0.25-mile radius around the work area will be surveyed for nesting raptors and a 500-foot radius around the work area will be surveyed for other nesting birds.
-If no active nests are detected during these surveys, no additional measures are required.
-If active nests are found in the survey area, no-disturbance buffers will be established around the nest sites to avoid disturbance or destruction of the nest site until the end of the breeding season (approximately August 31) or until a qualified wildlife biologist determines that the young have fledged and moved out of the Project Area (this date varies by species).
+If no active nests are detected during these surveys, no additional measures are required. • If active nests are found in the survey area, no-disturbance buffers will be established around the nest sites to avoid disturbance or destruction of the nest site until the end of the breeding season (approximately August 31) or until a qualified wildlife biologist determines that the young have fledged and moved out of the Project Area (this date varies by species).
 A qualified wildlife biologist with appropriate nesting bird experience will monitor activities in the vicinity of the nests to ensure that activities do not affect nest success.
 The extent of the buffers will be determined by the biologists in consultation with CDFW and will depend on the level of noise or disturbance, line-of-sight between the nest and the disturbance, ambient levels of noise and other disturbances, and other topographical or artificial barriers.
 Suitable buffer distances may vary between species.
 MM Bio-10: Bald and Golden Eagles The following measures will be implemented to avoid, minimize, and mitigate impacts on bald and golden eagles during investigations: